ananya2100/MeetUp2021/README.md

 # Meet Up
-A basic video call implementation using WebRTC, Socket.io and Node.js.
+A basic video call implementation to connect people together from all over the world.

 # Features